plaid/plaid-go/README.md

 ## Install

 Library versions follow Semantic Versioning ("SemVer") and are formatted as `v1.0.0`.
-The plaid-go client library is typically updated on a biweekly basis, and the canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-go/blob/master/CHANGELOG.md).
+The plaid-go client library is typically updated on a monthly basis, and the canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-go/blob/master/CHANGELOG.md).
 As of `v1.0.0`, we've moved to support `GOMODULES`.

 Edit your go.mod to include `github.com/plaid/plaid-go/v3 {VERSION}`